sroccaserra/awesome-16-bit/README.md

 - Gaia Crusaders
 - Gaiapolis
 - GigaWing
+- The Gladiator : Road of the Sword
 - **Golden Axe**
 - Golden Axe: The Revenge of Death Adder
 - **Gradius**